-Coverage settings are found under the Coverage pane of the Configuration Parameters dialog.
-To automatically navigate to this pane, from the Simulink Editor, select Analysis > Coverage > Settings.
+You can find coverage settings under the Coverage pane of the Configuration Parameters dialog.
+To navigate to this pane, from the Modeling tab, select Model Settings.

 To enable the coverage tool, select Enable coverage analysis.
 This setting enables the other options in the Coverage pane.

-The Coverage metrics group controls the types of coverage information that is collected during simulation.
+The Coverage metrics group controls the type of coverage information that is collected during simulation.

 The Structural coverage level drop-down menu allows you to select which structural coverage metrics will be analyzed during simulation.
 These are ordered from the least rigorous (Block Execution) to the most rigorous (Modified Condition Decision (MCDC)).

 For this example, select the Modified Condition Decision (MCDC) structural coverage level.
-The resulting report will also include decision and condition coverage results.
+The resulting report also includes decision and condition coverage results.

 Additional coverage metrics can be found under the Other metrics toggle panel.
 Click the black arrow to expand this panel and see the available metrics.
 Selecting all coverage metrics provides the most coverage information.

 For this example, select Signal Range and Lookup Table.

 Click OK to apply your selected settings and close the Coverage Settings dialog box.